enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 To maintain alignment, the team held regular internal meetings to discuss progress and synchronize development.
 A recurring practice called the “marriage” ensured that frontend and backend components were periodically integrated and tested together.
 Approximately every two weeks, the team also met with the project supervisor and stakeholder to demonstrate the current state of the system and gather feedback.
 Before these sessions, the latest features were merged, tested, and deployed to the server to provide a working prototype for review.
 This iterative process supported rapid, incremental improvements.

 # Project Management Methodology
 Given the complexity and time limitations of the project, a structured yet adaptable project management approach was required.
-The team followed an iterative, practice-oriented methodology inspired by agile principles, with particular reference to SCRUM [2].
+The team followed an iterative, practice-oriented methodology inspired by agile principles, with particular reference to SCRUM [@scrumguide].
 While SCRUM provided a useful framework for organizing work and integrating feedback, it was adapted to fit the context of a small, part-time team.

 The project was planned using a combination of milestones and sprints.
 During the initial conceptual phase, the team gathered and defined the system requirements.
 Based on those requirements, the team outlined rough milestones representing major project components and their estimated durations.
 These high-level goals helped assess the feasibility of planned features within the available timeframe.
 Although flexible, they provided structure and helped maintain overall direction throughout the project.